rbergenl/_Alpha/developer/issues/initial/enable-vcs.md

-# Setup Version Control System and Git Flow
+# Enable Version Control System and Git Flow

 - Make sure the repository is created in Gitlab.
 - In the local repository folder: